Psychology Department Employment Opportunities

 *Applications must be received through UW-Madison’s online application system.

-The Department of Psychology at UW-Madison is a multidisciplinary and highly collaborative environment.
+The Department of Psychology at UW-Madison is highly rated and is a leader in its field.
+The department is multidisciplinary and has a highly collaborative environment.

 In the College of Letters & Science, we provide a liberal arts education that is both broad and deep through excellent, empathic teaching.
 We hire faculty who are interested in pursuing difficult questions, making new discoveries, and making an impact in their field.
 We reward excellent teaching and classroom innovation, and we are committed to shared governance.
 Learn more about the L&S mission on our webpage: https://ls.wisc.edu/about/mission.